-French - German - Hispanic and Latin-American Studies - Chinese Studies

-Welcome to the School of Modern Languages, Literatures and Cultures (SMLLC) at National University of Ireland Maynooth.
+Welcome to the School of Modern Languages, Literatures and Cultures (SMLLC) at Maynooth University (MU), the National University of Ireland Maynooth.
 We hope that you enjoy your postgraduate studies with us and that you find your time here both productive and stimulating.

 This Handbook provides information about the School of Modern Languages, Literatures and Cultures and explains certain regulations and arrangements that affect you.
-The Handbook should be used in conjunction with the two publications issued by the Graduate Studies Office: the PhD Research Student Supervisory Policy and the NUIM Postgraduate Student Handbook (both available at http://graduatestudies.nuim.ie).
-The SMLLC Handbook for Research Postgraduate Students only contains additional information specific to the SMLLC.
+The Handbook should be used in conjunction with the two publications issued by the Graduate Studies Office:

+- the Ph.D.
+Research Student Supervisory Policy - the MU Postgraduate Student Handbook (both available at mu.ie/graduate-studies)

+This SMLLC Handbook for Research Postgraduate Students only contains additional information specific to the SMLLC.

-Research Postgraduate Students are students registered for an MLitt or a PhD, both full-time or parttime.
-Since 2010-2011, French, German and Spanish have introduced Structured PhD programmes (Chinese Studies will follow in due course).
-All modules on the Structured PhD are open to students registered for the MLitt.
-MLitt students are strongly encouraged to fulfill the requirements set down for the Structured PhD in case they want to continue their research at PhD level later.
+Research Postgraduate Students are students registered for an MLitt or a Ph.D, both full-time or part-time.
+The SMLLC offers Ph.D programmes in Chinese Studies, French Studies, German Studies and Spanish & Latin American Studies All modules on the Structured Ph.D are open to students registered for the MLitt.
+MLitt students are strongly encouraged to fulfill the requirements set down for the Structured Ph.D in case they want to continue their research at Ph.D level later.

-SMLLC can offer personal supervision and teaching by experts in a wide variety of fields, innovative areas of research and a lively intellectual environment.
-Research ranges from literature to didactics in foreign language teaching, from film to translation, from history to visual cultures.
+SMLLC can offer personal supervision and teaching by experts in a wide variety of fields, innovative area of research and a lively intellectual environment.
+Research ranges from literature to intercultural studies and second language acquisition, from film to translation, from history to visual culture.
 From the Middle Ages to the very present, all periods are covered by members of staff within SMLLC.

-Details of individual staff members' expertise, their publications and their current projects can be found on the departmental websites.
+Details of individual staff members' expertise, their publications and their current projects can be found in the Research area of the SMLLC website.
 Please note that staff are mostly willing to supervise projects that lie outside their own specific research specialisms.
-Ask the Head of School or the Head of Subject / Postgraduate Coordinator of subject to direct you to the most suitable staff member.
+Ask the Head of School or the Subject Leaders / Postgraduate Coordinators of the subjects to direct you to the most suitable staff member.
 In general, research is organized around the following thematic research clusters: